 The CDC shares a parking lot with the College of Education and Professional Studies (CEPS), which includes students, faculty, and staff.
-Mornings are a busy time at the CEPS complex.
+Mornings are a busy time at the CEPS Complex.
 Please be mindful of the traffic flow in the parking lot and notice the arrows painted on the pavement to indicate flow.
-Also, and parking spaces striped red are for Jax State and CDC faculty only.
+Also, any parking spaces striped red are for JSU and CDC faculty only.
 The speed limit in the parking lot is 15 mph.